 - It has an entry-level of members with a suitable degree of relevant content and discourse expertise.

 Traditionally, the focus of discourse communities used to be interpersonal communication at the workplace.
 However, the trend shifted in recent years to web-based discourse communities.
 While getting into the study of discourse community one-must questions, what exactly constitutes a discourse community?
-What idea, concept or factors unite the particular group and people?
+What idea, concept, or factors unite the particular group and people?

 The convolution of any research topic requires an intimate aspect of the individual and writing produced since being a part of such a social group.
 Principally, there is no existence of a discourse community without interacting between individuals and the literature they produce, and the opinions regarding other members of the community.
-Often, members do not classify themselves as a “discourse community.”
-Rather, they take it involving themselves in something that is of their sheer interest, where others also have a common interest.
+Often, members do not classify themselves as “discourse community.”
+Rather, they take it involving themselves in something that is of their sheer interest, where others also have the common interest.

 Lester Faigley, examining the topic of discourse communities and their writing from a social theoretical perspective, argues that an author shaped by the social and interactive norms around him and so his text bound up within those social contexts.
 Text is not detached to document solely, somewhat representative of the principles and delicate rhetorical shades of the environment in which it has formed.